Qovery/qovery-client-go/docs/JobAdvancedSettings.md

 NewJobAdvancedSettingsWithDefaults instantiates a new JobAdvancedSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBuildTimeoutMaxSec

+`func (o *JobAdvancedSettings) GetBuildTimeoutMaxSec() int32`

+GetBuildTimeoutMaxSec returns the BuildTimeoutMaxSec field if non-nil, zero value otherwise.

+### GetBuildTimeoutMaxSecOk

+`func (o *JobAdvancedSettings) GetBuildTimeoutMaxSecOk() (*int32, bool)`

+GetBuildTimeoutMaxSecOk returns a tuple with the BuildTimeoutMaxSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuildTimeoutMaxSec

+`func (o *JobAdvancedSettings) SetBuildTimeoutMaxSec(v int32)`

+SetBuildTimeoutMaxSec sets BuildTimeoutMaxSec field to given value.

+### HasBuildTimeoutMaxSec

+`func (o *JobAdvancedSettings) HasBuildTimeoutMaxSec() bool`

+HasBuildTimeoutMaxSec returns a boolean if a field has been set.

+### GetBuildCpuMaxInMilli

+`func (o *JobAdvancedSettings) GetBuildCpuMaxInMilli() int32`

+GetBuildCpuMaxInMilli returns the BuildCpuMaxInMilli field if non-nil, zero value otherwise.

+### GetBuildCpuMaxInMilliOk

+`func (o *JobAdvancedSettings) GetBuildCpuMaxInMilliOk() (*int32, bool)`

+GetBuildCpuMaxInMilliOk returns a tuple with the BuildCpuMaxInMilli field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuildCpuMaxInMilli

+`func (o *JobAdvancedSettings) SetBuildCpuMaxInMilli(v int32)`

+SetBuildCpuMaxInMilli sets BuildCpuMaxInMilli field to given value.

+### HasBuildCpuMaxInMilli

+`func (o *JobAdvancedSettings) HasBuildCpuMaxInMilli() bool`

+HasBuildCpuMaxInMilli returns a boolean if a field has been set.

+### GetBuildRamMaxInGib

+`func (o *JobAdvancedSettings) GetBuildRamMaxInGib() int32`

+GetBuildRamMaxInGib returns the BuildRamMaxInGib field if non-nil, zero value otherwise.

+### GetBuildRamMaxInGibOk

+`func (o *JobAdvancedSettings) GetBuildRamMaxInGibOk() (*int32, bool)`

+GetBuildRamMaxInGibOk returns a tuple with the BuildRamMaxInGib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuildRamMaxInGib

+`func (o *JobAdvancedSettings) SetBuildRamMaxInGib(v int32)`

+SetBuildRamMaxInGib sets BuildRamMaxInGib field to given value.

+### HasBuildRamMaxInGib

+`func (o *JobAdvancedSettings) HasBuildRamMaxInGib() bool`

+HasBuildRamMaxInGib returns a boolean if a field has been set.

 ### GetDeploymentTerminationGracePeriodSeconds